Shop-specific acts of sustainability per category:

 Stockmann

-Stockmann’s sewing shop offers alteration of new clothing as well as repairs for clothing bought elsewhere.
+Stockmann’s sewing services offer alteration of new clothing as well as repairs for clothing bought elsewhere.

 Telia